wangcheng/android/layback/README.md

 # Layback Launcher

-A Launcher for Android TV
+A simple launcher for Android TV